Quality and safeguards

-The TAC recognises that universal human rights and protections apply to all TAC clients.
+The TAC is committed to the universal human rights and protections that apply to all TAC clients.
 We support our clients to exercise these rights.
-We will work to influence attitudes, values and behaviours.
-We want to protect people’s health and wellbeing and their civil and human rights.
+We work to influence attitudes, values and behaviours.
+We want to protect people’s health and wellbeing and uphold their civil and human rights.

-- Our clients can express preferences, make choices and speak up if they feel unsafe or at risk
+- Our clients are empowered to express preferences, make choices and speak up if they feel unsafe or at risk

 - Our clients have appropriate referral options for reporting concerns

 - We build client, provider and employee capability.
 Building capability helps people prevent, identify and respond to abuse and neglect

 - We expect that providers have quality systems and processes in place.
 These systems and processes help keep TAC clients safe from abuse and neglect.
 They enable an appropriate response if an incident occurs

 - The TAC’s strong commitment to zero tolerance of abuse and neglect of our clients is clear and supported by the wider community

 We uphold the rights and citizenship of our clients in line with: